kizu/kizu.ru/src/documents/posts/drafts/(fun)-svg-stack-queries/index_en.html.md

 I love SVG and what I don't like is how browsers don't tend to improve in the support for them.
 And while some time ago it could be called “a chicken and egg problem” — there were no support because of lack of usage and developer interest, as well as developers didn't look at SVG because there were a lot of bugs and inconsistency everywhere.

-But in the last year or two I saw a lot of articles on SVG and a lot of people use it more and <span class="sidenote" id="articles">more (* for example a few days ago my colleague from Yandex, Alexey Ten, wrote [an article](http://lynn.ru/examples/svg/en.html) on simple but powerful technique for graceful degradation with SVG)</span>.
+But in the last year or two I saw a lot of articles on SVG and a lot of people use it more and [more](*articles "for example a few days ago my colleague from Yandex, Alexey Ten, wrote [an article](http://lynn.ru/examples/svg/en.html) on simple but powerful technique for graceful degradation with SVG").
 I'd say it's what “Retina” did, but whatever.

 Anyway, I'd like to talk about one of those hard-needed features that won't ship there anytime soon: SVG Stacks.
 You can be familiar with this idea from [this great article of Simurai](http://simurai.com/post/20251013889/svg-stacks) — the point is to have different SVG images inside one file and to show only the one we need using `:target` in CSS embedded in SVG and urls like `url(stack.svg#foo)`.